Music Box (Mariah Carey album)

 Music Box is the third studio album by American singer-songwriter Mariah Carey.
 It was released by Columbia Records on August 31, 1993.
 The album comprises ballads primarily written by Carey and Walter Afanasieff, with whom she had previously worked on Emotions (1991), and a few urban dance tracks.
 During the course of the album's development, Carey wanted to broaden her audience, choosing a more pop/R&B oriented sound.
 During this time frame, she experimented with different musical instruments, leading the album's sound away from her more contemporary previous two efforts.

 In order to successfully take the album in a new direction, Carey and Afanasieff sought out new and innovative producers, as well as some from Carey's previous releases.
 Kenneth "Babyface" Edmonds first began working with Carey on Music Box, where he helped produce "Never Forget You", as well as being part of the songwriting process.
 Additional writers and producers were Robert Clivillés and David Cole (a pair also known as C+C Music Factory) and Daryl Simmons.
-While the album featured a range of music producers, the bulk of the songwriting was done by Carey and her writing partner, Walter Afanasieff.
+While the album featured a range of music producers, the bulk of the songwriting was done by Carey and her writing partner, Afanasieff.
 In future projects, they would continue writing material for Carey's albums, until her 1999 release Rainbow, where he is absent from the writing credits.

-Four singles were released from the album.
-The first three, "Dreamlover", "Hero" and "Without You", became worldwide chart-topping singles, the latter becoming Carey's highest charting international single of her career.
+Five singles were released from the album.
+The first three, "Dreamlover", "Hero" and a cover recording of Badfinger's "Without You", became worldwide chart-topping singles, the latter becoming Carey's highest charting international single of her career.
 "Without You" became Carey's first number-one single in most European markets and reached the top three in the United States.
 To promote Music Box, Carey embarked on the short but successful Music Box Tour which traveled to select cities in North America.
 Carey was nominated for Best Female Pop Vocal Performance for "Dreamlover" at the 1994 Grammy Awards and received the same nomination for "Hero" at the 1995 Grammy Awards.

 After its release, Music Box received generally mixed reviews from music critics.
 The album faced criticism regarding Carey's more mellow and laid-back tone in comparison to her previous work.
 Commercially, the album reached number one in 15 countries, including Australia, France, Germany, the United Kingdom and the United States.
 The Recording Industry Association of America (RIAA) certified it Diamond, for shipments of ten million copies across the United States.
-Music Box remains Carey's highest seller with more than 28 million copies sold worldwide and is one of the best-selling albums of all time.
+Music Box remains Carey's highest seller with 28 million copies sold worldwide and is one of the best-selling albums of all time.